Skip to Main Content

 It will usually be necessary or appropriate to retain research data which forms the basis of published research findings for a significant period after the end of the active research period.
 This may be due to funder or auditing requirements, or perhaps for future research.

-Retention periods should be documented in the Data Management Plan (DMP) for all research data and associated documentation.
+Retention periods should be documented in the Data Management Plan for all research data and associated documentation.
 This is to ensure data and documentation are kept only for as long as necessary:

 • The storage limitation principle under UK GDPR specifies that personal data should not be kept for longer than it's needed.